Kinematics/GearSwap-Jobs/README.md

 Mote-SelfCommands

 These files -may- be included in the /libs folder of GearSwap, but if not, place them in the data directory with the rest of your job files.

+For documentation on how to use these lua scripts, please read the wiki (or the "Mote gearswap docs.txt" file, if the wiki is not yet functional).